Russell-Waterhouse/blog/content/post/landmines.md

 I spent quite a bit of time in this minefield too.
 Again, I would stay out if you can.

-## Minefield 4: The cult of "Good Enough"
+## Minefield 4: The Cult of "Good Enough"

 This one isn't a cult that is so easily identifiable as the functional programming bros or the AI boosters.
 They don't move as one like the other